papertrail/remote_syslog/README.md

 ### `gem` not found

-[Install Ruby](http://www.ruby-lang.org/en/downloads/), it just takes a minute.
+Install a [Ruby distribution](https://www.ruby-lang.org/en/downloads/), which typically takes a minute.

 ### `g++` not found